Icinga/icinga2/doc/5-icinga-template-library.md

 Check command for the built-in `icinga` check.
 This check returns performance data for the current Icinga instance.

-The `icinga` check command does not support any macros.
+The `icinga` check command does not support any vars.